Skip to content

 Situation

-A 50-person SaaS startup (Visionary position) hits the scaling crisis: security reviews now take 2 weeks, blocking feature releases.
+A 50-person SaaS startup (Studio position) hits the scaling crisis: security reviews now take 2 weeks, blocking feature releases.

 Framework Application